 The COVID-19 pandemic has forced retailers across the globe to close their brick-and-mortar stores and quickly turn their focus to digital commerce.
 When this pandemic does end, whether in a few weeks or a year, retail operations will certainly not return to the pre-pandemic status quo.
 Most governments will continue to restrict large gatherings, and consumers will likely be apprehensive about shopping in store for months to come.

 Retailers must be prepared to make some immediate changes in order to survive this crisis and continue serving their customers.
-In this blog, we outline 5 strategies that all forward-thinking retailers should be adopting in anticipating for the post-Corona reality.
+In this blog, we outline 5 top retail strategies that all forward-thinking retailers should be adopting in anticipation for the post-Corona reality.

 BOPIS & Curbside Pick-Up

 Curbside pick-up is becoming an increasingly popular option to drive online sales whilst leveraging store inventory.
 The concept is simple: a customer makes an order online, drives to one of your brick-and-mortar locations, parks outside, and waits for a store representative to drop off their package.
 This option used to be a perk first offered by retailers such as Walmart and Costco in the pre-pandemic days for consumers on the go, however, it has now quickly become a business necessity for all retailers.
 Curbside pick-up limits human interaction by allowing consumers to practice social distancing, thus limiting the probability of infection.